 Swimming is one of the best all round conditioning exercises and it is widely accepted as an exercise that comes with little risk of injury as there is no impact on your joints.
 Regular swimming will exercise almost every muscle in the body, as you propel yourself through the water by kicking with your legs and pushing with your arms and shoulders.
 You can use swimming as a great substitute if you are carrying an injury from running such as an ankle problem.

-To improve your fitness levels then incorporate swimming into your exercise plan but be aware that swimming is not the best exercise for fat loss.
+To improve your fitness levels, incorporate swimming into your exercise plan but be aware that swimming is not the best exercise for fat loss.

 To complete a pyramid, swim 5 lengths of front crawl at a pace that will leave you feeling fatigued, then rest for 60 seconds and complete 4 lengths of the pool using front crawl as before.
 After another minutes rest, swim 3 lengths, then 2 and finally 1, with a 60 second rest between each swim.

-The idea is that after each interval, you feel fatigued but as the numbers of lengths you swim reduce, you swim faster so on the last interval of just 1 length you are swimming at 100% effort.
+The idea is that after each interval, you feel fatigued but as the numbers of lengths you swim reduce, you swim faster; on the last interval of just 1 length you are swimming at 100% effort!

 This is a great workout that takes around 45 minutes and is more interesting than just swimming up and down a pool repeatedly.